BDC Hamburger Icon

 In a time when employee engagement is essential for company success, a remote work policy for all employees is vital for every company, agency, department and organization to consider and apply.
 When employees feel cared for, they often care more about their organization and its goals.

-A key benefit for companies and employees related to remote work is the ability to have a continuity of operations to overcome unexpected setbacks, shutdowns and crises like COVID-19.
+A key benefit for companies and employees related to remote work is the ability to have a continuity of operations to overcome unexpected setbacks, shutdowns and crises like the COVID-19 pandemic.
 Companies and organizations need to be adequately prepared for the unexpected.
 Companies that plan for the unplanned are prepared to handle uncertainty.

-Organizations that lead in allowing remote work will discover the benefit of higher executive retention and engagement and lower executive turnover.
+Organizations that lead in allowing remote work will discover the benefit of higher executive retention and engagement.
 When remote or flex work is not allowed or encouraged, many employees cease striving for higher roles in the organization, impacting their professional progress and draining the pool of top-level talent.

 Did You Know?Did you know